xanderv87/xanderv87.github.io/_posts/2020-05-18-aws-mfa-subaccount.markdown

 categories:
   - Infrastructure as code
 ---
-# Log into sub organization using AWS CLI
 At [ihomer](https://ihomer.nl) we have project for multiple clients.
 Each client has there own organization under our main ihomer AWS account.
 The initial approach to accessing these subaccounts was using a IAM account on each subaccount.
 But thanks to my collegue [Joep Joosten](https://www.linkedin.com/in/joepjoosten/) we now have a better solution!
 Using the [aws-mfa](https://github.com/joepjoosten/aws-cli-mfa-oh-my-zsh) zsh plugin we can use our (ofcource mfa secured) main account credentials to hop to the subaccount.